European shares climb on U.S. debt deal hopes

 "The sooner that we get to a resolution, depending on how long-lasting that resolution is, then markets should quieten down, but (there might not be) a big rally because we haven't been seeing a significant amount of downside despite the uncertainty," Henk Potts, market strategist at Barclays, said.

-SVM's Veitch also saw little scope for stock markets to gain much more in the event of a short-term fix.
+SVM's Veitch concurs, seeing little scope for stock markets to gain much more in the event of a short-term fix, whilst cautioning that the third-quarter earnings season is shaping up to be an unlikely driver of the next leg higher in equities.

 "(What is) likely is that we'll get another 'kick the can down the road' type of exercise, in which case given markets have been robust it's unlikely that we'll see a significant move," SVM's Veitch said.

 "There's not a lot there to propel the market higher.
-The early indications that we've seen out of the (third quarter) earnings season... have not been wholly encouraging."
+The early indications that we've seen out of the earnings season... have not been wholly encouraging."

+Bucking the strong trend, UK luxury goods maker Burberry Group dropped 7.1 percent to its lowest levels since July following the departure of long-standing boss Angela Ahrendts to Apple.

 * Has named Jeffrey Kramer as chief executive officer of company, effective as of April 21, 2017